OmdaMukhtar/demo-dct-task/README.md

     - Install AWS Cli
     - Install Kubectl
     - Install Eksctl
+    - Create Ec2 instance as eks-admin or you can use your computer

 - Install ``awscli`` for the credentials and interact with aws resources [reference](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 ```bash